homink/kaldi_notes/chain_training.md

  'xent_regularize': 0.1}
 ```

 We find log files in a timely manner and see what commands are executed in order.
 First, list up log files.
 We can see some pattern.
-Let us browse them each.
+Let us browse them each [here](https://github.com/homink/kaldi_notes/blob/master/chain_training_log.md).

 ```
 ls exp/multi_a/tdnn_7k_rvb1/log/* -tr | head -30